svadivazhagu/covid19/README.md

 navigation, with data visualizations being provided alongside.

 ## TODO
-   - organize the data to be ready for the choropleth map
+   - start working on the crossfilter choropleth
-   - write the choropleth map
+   - fix the color scaling for the basic choropleth map

-## Changelog
-- Update DbHandler.py with the rest of the NYT data
-- Added support for cleaning the data
-    - removing the 'Unknown' counties that had no fips/name
-        - `select fips, county, cases, deaths from counties where county != 'Unknown';
-`